The small Deborah number limit for the compressible fluid-particle flows: Introduction

-The critical novelties and challenges, along with our strategies, are illustrated below: \begin{itemize} \item Comparing with the previous convergent results in the sense of the relative entropy \cite{JB20, MV08}, our study achieves stronger pointwise convergence, thanks to the Sobolev embedding (see Corollary \ref{Conergence}).
-To this end, we apply the dedicated energy estimates to the reminder system \eqref{Remainder equations} by proposing the refined energy/dissipation structures that incorporate higher regularity in both spatial and velocity variables (see Section \ref{subsec:energy}).
-More specifically, our refined energy/dissipation functionals \eqref{energy functionals and energy dissipation functional} are designed based on the well-established macro-micro decomposition \cite{DFT10} such that they consist of contributions from both macroscopic and microscopic parts, which also perfectly match our new expansion form (see \eqref{Solu of special form-1}).
-The refined total energy estimate of the reminder system \eqref{Remainder equations} can be found in Proposition \ref{A priori estimates}.\\[-10pt]

-\item In contrast with our preceding work in incompressible case \cite{FQW2023}, where the density is a constant, the appearances of the extra continuity equation and the density-dependent pressure function in the coupled compressible Navier-Stokes equation bring more difficulties in our analysis.
-The notable challenge arises from the strong couplings between the momentum equations and the continuity equation, leading to increased singularity in the remainder system; for example, the presence of the pressure function introduces a distinctive singular term $\frac{1}{\v} R_2$ in \eqref{L-R0-R3} in the compressible case, and the usual expansion form of $(f^\v, u^\v, \rho^\v)$, directly derived from the classical Hilbert expansion, would no longer be sufficient to handle the singularities via the dissipation.
-Hence, we construct the novel expansion inspired by our observation and formal analysis (see Section \ref{sec:formal_analysis}):

-where $g_0=(1+m)M$ and $g_1=\big[(v\c u_0)(m+1)-v\c\n_xm\big]\M$.
+To clearly state our contributions in this paper, we begin with a comprehensive overview of the fluid-particle model, encompassing the previous results of both its well-posedness and hydrodynamic limit; furthermore, the mathematical challenges and contributions of our work are illustrated for comparison.\ and explicitly calculate its spatial derivatives before applying Taylor's expansion to each resulting component, where an $\mathcal{O}(\v)$ term naturally emerges and exactly cancels out the singularity of $\frac{1}{\v}$ inherent in the pressure term.
+This crucial cancellation enables us to uniformly control the nonlinearity from the pressure term and successfully close the energy estimates.
 This newly-designed expansion profile provides the ``optimal" order of convergence in the sense of aligning with the order of singularity in the remainder system \eqref{Remainder equations}.
-Additionally, we present Lemma \ref{estimate of Presure} to meticulously discuss the singular term from the density and pressure function, considering various orders of derivative involved in our energy/dissipation structure.
-It is worth mentioning that the applications of such a strategy, i.e., re-designing the expansion form to match the singular behavior and close the energy estimate, are expected to be extensively fruitful, especially when the higher-order singularity exists.
+It is worth mentioning that the applications of such a novel strategy, i.e., re-designing the expansion form to match the singular behavior and close the energy estimate, are expected to be extensively fruitful, especially when the high-order singularity exists. \ and $(n_0,u_0,\rho_0)$ is the solution to the NSS system \eqref{NSS}.
+In other words, we seek a solution to the VFP-CNS system \eqref{VFP-CNS} in our newly-designed expansion form \eqref{Special form solution}.